We don’t support this browser anymore.

 Women could be shaping financial markets for the better.

-Estimates suggest that by 2025 roughly 60% of the UK’s wealth will be in the hands of women.
-Together with the fact that some £5.5 trillion is expected to make its way into ESG-conscious millennials’ hands over the next few decades.
+Together with the fact that large amounts of inheritance is going to make its way into ESG-conscious millennials’ hands over the next few decades.

-This shift in power means companies will be held more to account for their impact on people and the planet.
+This shift in power means companies will be held more accountable for their impact on people and the planet.

 Please note: in this article we explore ESG investing, but it’s not personal advice.
 If you’re not sure what’s best for you, ask for financial advice.
 All investments can fall as well as rise in value, so you could get back less than you invest.